mapardo84/mapardo84/README.md

 Skills: Javascript | Typescript | React JS | Express JS, among others

-- 🔭 I’m currently working on a hotel management application as part of the final project of full stack development bootcamp.
-I'm part of group which is developing the project through scrum methodology.
-The project is being developed in TS, Ant design as style components and supabase.io as backend-database service provider.
+- 🔭 I’ve just finished a hotel management application as part of the final project of full stack development bootcamp.
+I was working with a 10 members group through scrum methodology.
+The project was developed in TS, Ant design as style components and supabase.io as backend-database service provider.

 - I'm starting to build an application for a start-up that plan to provide legal and technical advisory services for real state sector.